DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ...
 ```

-This time, we're making use of `amp-lightbox` so that when a user clicks or taps on the image, a dark background is displayed behind it and a caption shows up underneath.
+This time, we're making use of `amp-lightbox` so that when a user clicks or taps on the image, a dark background is displayed behind it, and a caption shows up underneath.
 This is an external component, so we need to load it in separately.
 In the document head, let's add in the script reference:

 ```html
 ...